 *Affiliate links included below for products I’ve purchased from Amazon; feel free to shop around for the best price!*

-A quick note about mixers: I have a Bosch Universal and use it for 99% of the bread recipes I make.
-Here is a side-by-side (unsponsored) review I did between a Bosch stand mixer and a KitchenAid stand mixer.
+A quick note about mixers: I use a Bosch Universal stand mixer for all my bread making.
+Here is an older but helpful side-by-side (unsponsored) review I did between a Bosch stand mixer and a KitchenAid stand mixer.

 alt=""